We won’t speak of it.

 This is the third time we have been down there in three years.

-Three times are you are out in my little book.
+Three times and you are out in my little book.

 Atlanta, you are fired.